 There are two distinct motivations for wanting to clone BUGS.
 The first is to have the ability to modify the program.
 This is a typical motivation for free software.
 As an example, I have been exploring, with Vincenzo Bagnardi of the University of Milan, multi-state Markov models for analyzing panel data.
-Such models can be analyzed with the R package msm [4], but the attraction of the Bayesian graphical modelling approach is the ability to adapt the analysis to complex study designs.
-Bayesian analysis of multi-state Markov models has been considered, in an epidemiological context, by Sharples [5] and Guihenneuc-Jouyaux et al [6], and in the context of actuarial statistics by Bladt et al [7].
+Such models can be analyzed with the R package msm (Jackson, Sharples, Thompson, Duffy, and Couto (in press)), but the attraction of the Bayesian graphical modelling approach is the ability to adapt the analysis to complex study designs.
+Bayesian analysis of multi-state Markov models has been considered, in an epidemiological context, by Sharples (1993), and Guihenneuc-Jouyaux, Richardson, and Longini Jr (2000), and in the context of actuarial statistics by Bladt, Gonzalez, and Lauritzen (in press).
 In order to represent such models in the BUGS language, two new distributions are required: